Rss Feed

 2. Cut the shallots into half.

-3. Heat 2 tbsp of oil in a deep bottomed thick vessel.
-You can use your aluminum pan or kadai.
+3. Heat 2 tbsp of oil in a deep bottomed thick pan.

-4. Add cumin seeds, curry leaves and shallots and fry till shallots are translucent.
+4. Add cumin seeds, curry leaves, shallots and slit green chilies.
+Fry till shallots are translucent.

-5. Add ginger garlic paste and fry for a couple of minutes followed by cut tomatoes.
+5. Add ginger garlic paste and fry for a couple of minutes and then add chopped tomatoes.

 6. Keep frying till tomatoes are cooked and mashed.